h1ddenpr0cess20/ollamarama-matrix/README.md

     Resets all bot history and sets default model (admin only)

 **.auth _user_**
-    Add user to admins (main admin only)
+    Add user to admins (bot owner only)

 **.deauth _user_**
-    Remove user from admins (main admin only)
+    Remove user from admins (bot owner only)

 **.gpersona _persona_***
-    Change global personality
+    Change global personality (bot owner only)

 **.gpersona reset**
-    Reset global personality
+    Reset global personality (bot owner only)